Namburger/restor/README.md

 I1223 22:54:56.403978 22708 server.cc:42] Serving on port: 8888
 ```

-You can change the config/restor.json.
+You can change the config/restor.yaml to configure your model, ports, etc...

 * One liner example to send a POST to the server as a client: